List of Contents

 Things to do in Milan with Kids

 Milan was our final stop on our family interrail adventure and somewhere we’ve always wanted to visit.
 We spent a few days exploring the city and even managed a day trip to Como.
+If you’re planning your next family holiday, Milan is a great choice.
 Here’s everything you need to know if you’re visiting Milan with kids.
 Learn all about the best things to do in Milan with kids.
-Where to stay in Milan, how to get to and around Milan and when I think the is best time to visit.
+Where to stay, how to get there and around and when I think the is best time to visit.

 This Milan with kids post may contain affiliate links.
-This means we will receive a small fee if you book via this post.
-At no extra cost to you.
+This means I will receive a small fee if you book via this post at no extra cost to you.

 Free things to do in Milan with kids